 Acasta is a small insurance company run by a Board of directors and Sub-committees and operates a model whereby most of the services required are outsourced.
-While this creates additional risk, it enables the Company to operate in the most effective manner.
+While this creates additional risk, it enables AEICLto operate in the most effective manner.